MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Ensure that Python 3.11 or later is installed:

-    Spec Kit's CLI tool is Python-based and requires Python 3.11+.
+    GitHub Spec Kit's CLI tool is Python-based and requires Python 3.11+.

     To check the installed Python version, run the following command: